 PNG Defense Force Memorial

-Located on the northern side of the strip outside the PNGDF
+Located on the northeastern side of the airport outside the Papua New Guinea Defence Force (PNGDF)

-from the tail rudder of a C-47 and there is a wartime 50
+memorial made from the tail rudder of a C-47 Dakota.
+Nearby is a single .50

-the western end of the airport are several large revetments for B-17 and B-24 bombers,
+the northwestern end of the airport are several revetments for B-17 Flying Fortress and B-24 Liberators remained.
+During 2014-2016, airport extension bulldozed several, leaving only a few revetments that remain in situ.

 Air Depot Hangers